 For the CHP method instead of analyzing each variant separately, multiple variants which form haplotypes within a genetic region, e.g. gene, are analyzed.
 This is done by constructing a marker which reflects the transmission pattern of the entire region and is numerically compatible with currently available linkage analysis methods and software.
 These markers incorporate allelic heterogeneity between and within families in a region and often have higher heterozygosity than SNVs, making them more informative and powerful to detect linkage.

 To generate regional markers, haplotypes for the region must be obtained for all samples with sequence data.
-NGS data from family members are first checked for Mendelian errors; Mendelian inconsistencies are treated as missing data.
-An improved version of the Lander-Green algorithm for genetic phasing and missing genotype imputation is then applied to reconstruct haplotypes in the pedigrees5.
-For each pedigree, we first cluster variants on regional haplotypes by “bins”, e.g. LD blocks, and collapse variants in a bin into an indicator variable with values 0 or 1 for having no minor allele or at least one minor allele within the bin, which is similar to the collapsing method for association analysis with rare variants6.
-We then assign each collapsed haplotype a single numeric value so that different patterns of collapsed haplotypes in all samples are uniquely represented.
+NGS data from family members are first checked for Mendelian errors and variants with Mendelian inconsistencies are removed.
+An improved version of the Lander-Green algorithm for genetic phasing is applied to reconstruct haplotypes in the pedigrees5.
+For each pedigree, we first cluster variants on regional haplotypes by “bins”, e.g. LD blocks, and collapse variants in a bin into an indicator variable with values 0 or 1 for having no minor allele or at least one minor allele within the bin, which is similar to collapsing methods for rare variant association analysis6.
+We then assign each collapsed haplotype a single numeric value so that different patterns of collapsed haplotypes in each pedigree are uniquely represented (Figure 1).
 The choice of coding for patterns are arbitrary, although we use continuous positive integers and assign a smaller value for collapsed haplotypes having more 0’s than 1’s.
 The sample haplotypes thus represented can be directly used for parametric linkage analysis with many existing linkage software packages.

-For WES data genes can be used as regional markers.
+For WES data, genes can be used as regional markers.
 Within each region, commonly used bin size options for variants collapsing are 1) LD based collapsing, which uses estimated LD blocks as bins, 2) complete collapsing, whose bin size equals gene/region length and 3) no collapsing, whose bin size equals one.
-For regions with recombination events, the sub-unit that shows the strongest evidence of linkage among all sub-units created by recombination events is chosen to represent the entire region.
+For regions where recombination events occur within a family, the sub-unit that shows the strongest evidence of linkage among all sub-units created by recombination breakpoints is used as the regional LOD score for the family, so that results from multiple families can be combined.

 In order to reconstruct genotypes for family members missing sequence data, linkage analysis requires marker allele frequencies.
-Frequencies of regional markers generated by CHP method can be derived from the cumulative minor allele frequency (MAF) 7within collapsed bins.
-Consider a haplotype divided into K bins with each bin having J variants.
-Cumulative MAF for bin k is where is MAF for the jth locus in the bin.
-The collapsed haplotype h contains K elements , and the allele frequency for h is given by .
-For collapsed haplotype patterns within a pedigree, the frequencies will be normalized such that they sum to 1.
+Frequencies of regional markers generated by CHP method can be derived from minor allele frequencies (MAF) of variants and pair-wise LD between variants.
+For rare variants with MAF derived from large samples (see Discussion), the minor allele counts can be approximated by a multivariate Poisson distribution with joint probability mass function where is expected allele counts for M variants and is the variance-covariance matrix7.
+The covariance between variants and can be computed by where is the LD coefficient, is population MAF and is the sample size based on which population MAF are estimated.
+Therefore for a given haplotype pattern the corresponding frequency can be computed from the probability mass function.
+When collapsing is applied, MAF for the collapsed unit is given as by definition.
+Calculations of haplotype pattern frequencies are based on population MAF of rare variants; but in a given family where only limited haplotypes are observed, haplotype pattern frequency should be adjusted to reflect their relative probability of occurrence in the family.
+Therefore for haplotypes in a family we normalize the frequencies so they sum to 1.
 The normalized collapsed haplotype pattern frequencies are then used as the allele frequencies for the corresponding regional genotype markers.